TimothyGillespie/TimothyGillespie/README.md

 While PEAT seems to be free, it is not open source, and its usage is limited to Windows and apparently mostly via a GUI.
 The Harding Test seems to provide an online HTTP API but is not free and also not open source.

 This really does not seems sufficient to me.
-Protection mostly relies on providers with little few options for protecting themselves.
+Protection mostly relies on providers with few options for users to protect themselves.
 Providing a software with a decent and varied API may be good starting point.
 This could be used as a base in browser extension, an WebAPI, Plugins vor Video Player or in various ways by media providers.

 Currently, a prototype exists which is not yet satisfying (false positives).
 I hope I can find enough time to look into this again soon.